RagnarB83/ash-documentation/docs/mtd_tutorial.rst

 system_aftersolvent.pdb # A PDB-file of the whole system.
 Defines the topology solute.xml # An OpenMM XML forcefield file defining the solute nonbonded parameters

-2. Defining the QM/MM metadynamics simulation
+1. Defining the QM/MM metadynamics simulation

 Now we can define our QM/MM metadynamics simulation.
 We need to read in the full fragment and define which atoms should be in the QM-region.
-We also need to reate an OpenMMTheory object and define the forcefield by pointing to a TIP3P XML forcefield file (found in the ASH database dir), the solute XML file and point to the PDB-file for topology, additionally we want the water model to be fully rigid so we specify rigidwater=True.
+We also need to create an OpenMMTheory object and define the forcefield by pointing to a TIP3P XML forcefield file (found in the ASH database dir), the solute XML file and point to the PDB-file for topology, additionally we want the water model to be fully rigid so we specify rigidwater=True.
 Finally we need to define a QM/MM theory object that combines a QM-theory object and an MM-theory object.
 The metadynamics function call is otherwise the same, we just need to point to the QM/MM object instead of the QM-object.
 As the solute coordinates are in the beginning of the solvated-system file, the atom indices defining the CVs will be the same.